loomltd/fluent-plugin-out_tcp_secure/README.md

     }
 }
 ```
-### Feel free to use, change, fix, and ask question.
-Good Luck!
+### We are big funs of open source projects :) So please feel free to use, change, fix, and ask question.
+Good Luck from Loom Systems!